perryfranks/claybook/README.md

 - TAILWINDCSS
 - Like 1 javascript function
 - YAML goodness
+- Heavily based off and referenced Let's Go by Alex Edwards

 Builds for systems should be available in the builds folder but HTML is not embedded.